burgerindividual/StructureFinder/README.md

 - Easy to use
 - Much quicker than using plain Amidst or /locate
-- can get structures in bulk
+- Can get structures in bulk

 ## TODO's